RMV Safety

 Percent of failed vehicle inspections due to safety

-The percentage of failed safety vehicle inspections is reported through the APPLUS system and is calculated by the total volume of vehicles inspections compared with the total volume of safety failures.
+The percentage of failed safety vehicle inspections is reported through the OPUS system and is calculated by the total volume of vehicles inspections compared with the total volume of safety failures.

-In FY22, 4 percent of vehicles failed their safety inspections.
-This value remained constant from FY21.
+In FY23, 4% of vehicles failed their safety inspections.
+This value remained constant from FY22.

 Overdue Vehicle Safety Inspections

-Vehicle inspections occur annually in MA.
-When a vehicle does not complete a vehicle inspection by the last day of the month of their expiration, they are considered overdue for their vehicle inspection.
-During FY22, the RMV initiated email reminders for customers who were one month overdue for their vehicle inspections.
+Vehicle inspections occur annually in Massachusetts.
+When a vehicle does not complete a new vehicle inspection by the last day of the month of expiration for the current inspection, the vehicle considered overdue for inspection.
+The RMV sends email reminders for customers who are one month overdue for their vehicle inspections.

 Percent of citations submitted via e-Citation

 The RMV’s e-Citation program, or electronic citation program, allows law enforcement to submit citations to the RMV through an electronic system.
-The RMV currently accepts citations via paper and electronic methods from 144 local police departments and the Massachusetts State Police.
+The RMV currently accepts citations via paper, and accepts electronic citations from 289 of the 351 municipal police departments in Massachusetts and the Massachusetts State Police.
 Interested police departments are encouraged to join the e-Citation program.

-In FY22, 689,778 citations were submitted to the RMV.
-An average of 63 percent of those citations were submitted via the e-Citation process, which fails to meet the target of 75 percent.
-While this does not meet the target, this is an increase from 51 percent in FY21.
-Adoption of e-Citation by additional police departments will assist RMV in achieving this target.
+In FY23, 762,646 citations were submitted to the RMV.
+An average of 72% of those citations were submitted via the e-Citation process, which fails to meet the target of 75%.
+While this does not meet the target, it is an increase from 63% of citations in FY22.
+Adoption of e-Citation by additional police departments will assist the RMV in achieving this target.

 Total volume of license and CDL suspensions

-License suspensions in Massachusetts occur when a driver’s license or right to operate has been suspended or revoked enforcement due to a violation in driving laws.
+License suspensions in Massachusetts occur when a driver’s license or right to operate has been suspended or revoked due to a violation of driving laws.
 CDL drivers are held to higher standards than passenger drivers and have more disqualifying factors that lead to a license suspension or suspension of operating privileges.
-For more information on the type of motor vehicle suspensions and CDL suspensions visit mass.gov/RMV
+For more information on the type of motor vehicle suspensions and CDL suspensions visit mass.gov/RMV.

-In FY22, there were 115,922 suspended drivers, with 2,434 of those drivers holding CDL licenses.
-On average 2.1 percent of license suspensions were issued to CDL holders.
+In FY23, there were 110,663 suspended drivers, with 4,747 of those drivers holding CDL licenses.
+On average, 4% of license suspensions were issued to CDL holders.
+This is consistent with the volume of CDL suspensions in FY22.*

 Total volume of Suspension hearings

-The RMV process for a reinstating a suspended license or registration is called a suspension hearing.
-If your driver’s license, learner’s permit, vehicle registration, or right to operate is suspended or revoked, you can seek a hearing at Service Centers to appeal your suspension of revocation.
+The RMV process for reinstating a suspended license or registration is called a suspension hearing.
+If a driver’s license, learner’s permit, vehicle registration, or right to operate is suspended or revoked, the operator can seek a hearing to appeal your suspension of revocation.
 Appointments are made online with the ability to upload documents to streamline hearing processing time and reduce the need for multiple hearings for one subject matter and customer.